-So… when Caroline appeared with her video camera during preparations for an initiation ceremony, the stir it caused was even greater than the ruckus created by the young men in wild beast costumes, rushing up to you – a fearsome apparition.
+So when Caroline appeared with her video camera during preparations for an initiation ceremony, the stir it caused was even greater than the ruckus created by the young men in wild beast costumes.
+Rushing up, they were a fearsome apparition.

 In this video… You’ll see a scary lion (called a Mkango in Malawi).
-Nyau dancers, dressed as lions and other wild animals, appear at initiation ceremonies for both boys and girls, and at funerals.
+Nyau dancers dressed as lions and other wild animals appear at initiation ceremonies for boys and girls.

 Myth and mystery

-One such young man we met, Lamitoni Masitala, says the Nyau dancers we can see are called Ajere.
+One young man, Lamitoni Masitala, says the Nyau dancers we can see are called Ajere.
 Normally they dance when initiation ceremonies take place.
 At other times, tradition demands that the Ajere must not be seen.

 For funeral ceremonies the village has Nyau dancers called Amakaka.

 After their initiation, girls live together in a simba (house) where they are taught various things, such as respecting elders and taking good care of their bodies.